nayed/dotfiles/vim/vim-cheat-sheet.md

 - Use horizontal split: :sp filename
 - Use vertical split: :vsp filename
-- Switch from top to bottom: control + w + j
+- Switch from top to bottom: ctrl + w + j
-- Switch from left to right: control + w + l
+- Switch from left to right: ctrl + w + l
-- Switch from bottom to top: control + w + j
+- Switch from bottom to top: ctrl + w + j
-- Switch from right to left: control + w + h
+- Switch from right to left: ctrl + w + h
+- Resize window: ctrl w > AND ctrl w <

 ### Search